7 Design Decisions That Transformed This Home by Bringing the Light In

 • Removed visual interruption

-• Improved flow to the garage and living areas
+• Improved circulation to the garage and living areas

 Light first.
 Everything else follows.